PhilipWinchester/PhilipWinchester.github.io/_posts/2019-09-16-dixons-cole-model.md

     \end{bmatrix}
 \end{align*}$$

 The parameters are in alphabetical order which means that for the Premier League $$\alpha_{1}$$ corresponds to the attacking strength of Arsenal.
+Match_Data is a dataframe will all Premier League Fixtures since tha start of the 17/18 season.
+As usual, this data is taken from [football-data.co.uk](http://www.football-data.co.uk/englandm.php).

 ```r
 tau <- Vectorize(function(x, y, lambda, mu, rho){